tgross/devopsdaysmsp2018/content/_index.md

 *https://www.brookings.edu/wp-content/uploads/2016/06/congress006-1.jpg*

 {{% note %}}
-when these geniuses decide to act, the legal remedy is likely to be ham-fisted
+like these geniuses. and when they decide to act, the legal remedy is likely to be ham-fisted
 {{% /note %}}

 ---